-- The % of children looked after whose cases were reviewed to timescale remained at 100%; - To reflect effective management of caseloads within Children's Social Care, the percentage of Single Assessments completed in less than 45 working days improved significantly from 76% in 2019/2020 to 90.7% in 2020/2021; - Adult Social Care Timeliness of social care packages following assessment within 28 days improved from 80.1% in 2019/2020 to 92.8% in 2021/2022; - Carers receiving needs assessment or review and a specific carer's service, or advice and information improved from 37.1% in 2019/2020 to 43.1% in 2020/2021.
-Despite the improvement, the service will continue to monitor and engage with carer's in order to achieve a better understand of what level of support carers are seeking during the ongoing Covid-19 Pandemic: - Fly-tipping The number of Environmental Enforcement Actions, including: Investigations, Statutory Notice, Warning Letter, Fixed Penalty Notice, Duty of Care Inspection and others such as Stop & Search, Vehicles Seized, Formal Caution, Prosecution and Injunction increased by almost 30%; - Nearly all residual waste was collected as expected, this was in line with last year's excellent performance of 99.96%, 2020/2021 performance (despite all the challenges of the pandemic) was 99.94%; - The rate (per 100,000 households) of standard refuse collections that were missed and the number of assisted refuse collections that were missed both saw a significant turnaround in challenging performance from the beginning of the year; the supervisory teams and crews have worked extremely hard with the overview of Senior Management to turn around the high numbers of the first 6 months, this was heavily impacted by Covid-19.
-This has resulted in a significant reduction for Q4, bringing the indicator at year-end to within target; - Bedford Borough saw an estimated 80% reduction in the number of rough sleepers; 6 people in 2020 compared with 30 people in 2019; - The number of days/shifts lost to the authority due to sickness absence (average days FTE per employee) improved considerably again from 8.93 days to 6.65 days i.e. a reduction of 2.28 days, this is equivalent to approximately 3,650 less FTE days lost to sickness;
+- The 0-19 Healthy Child Programme, commissioned by Public Health, has continued to successfully support new mothers to breastfeed, with 52% still breastfeeding at 6-8 weeks in 2021/22 (national target 50%); - Adult Social Care Timeliness of social care packages following assessment within 28 days remained in line with the previous good performance 92.8% in 2020/2021 and 91.9% in 2021/2022; - Carers receiving needs assessment or review and a specific carer's service, or advice and information improved from 41.9% in 2020/2021 to 48.3% in 2021/2022.
+Despite the improvement, the service will continue to monitor and engage with carer's in order to achieve a better understand of what level of support carers are seeking during the ongoing Covid-19 Pandemic: - Fly-tipping The number of Environmental Enforcement Actions, including: Investigations, Statutory Notice, Warning Letter, Fixed Penalty Notice, Duty of Care Inspection and others such as Stop & Search, Vehicles Seized, Formal Caution, Prosecution and Injunction are returning to pre Covid levels, 2,241 in 2021/2022 compared to 3,063 in 2020/202.
+Fly tipping actions are linked to fly tipping incidents and less incidents would generate less actions; - Nearly all residual waste was collected as expected, this was in line with last year's excellent performance of 99.94%, In 2021/2022 performance was even better 99.99% (despite all the challenges of the pandemic); - The rate (per 100,000 households) of standard refuse collections that were missed and the number of assisted refuse collections that were missed both saw a significant positive turnaround in performance compared to the previous year; the supervisory teams and crews have worked extremely hard with the overview of Senior Management to turn around challenges faced as a result of the pandemic; - Bedford Borough saw an estimated 67% reduction in the number of rough sleepers, this was mostly impacted by the positive work undertaken during the pandemic to accommodate and safeguard this group; - The number of days/shifts lost to the authority due to sickness absence (average days FTE per employee) was 7.8 days which is better than target although this is below the previous outturn (6.65 days) and potentially is an indication of the phased return to normality (i.e. more staff returning to Borough Hall); - Local Land Charges Searches processed within 10 working days was 93.3% against a target of 95%.
+This improved considerably compared to 2020/2021 (82.5%).
+During the first quarter, search numbers were much higher due to the stamp duty holiday.
+There was also long-term sickness.
+The service secured experienced temporary staff who have ensured they achieved the target throughout the remainder of the year.